ccztux/glsysbackup/README.md

 ## It requires the following binaries:
 - **bash** (Version 3 || 4)
-- **which** to get the full path to the required binaries through environment variable $PATH
 - **pgrep** to check if an instance of glsysbackup is already running
 - **whoami** to check the user who executes glsysbackup
 - **date** for logging purposes (Only required if bash version < 4.2.
 Else printf bash builtin will be used.)